RaphaelRibes/GeCKO-MTruncatula/README.md

 #### MANDATORY PARAMETERS FOR ALL ACTIONS (except --workflow for --help):
 **--workflow-path [...]**&nbsp;&nbsp;&nbsp;*the path to the directory you cloned from GitHub*
-If the directory was cloned from GitHub, it should end with /CAPTURE_SNAKEMAKE_WORKFLOWS)
+If the directory was cloned from GitHub, it should end with /CAPTURE_SNAKEMAKE_WORKFLOWS

 **--workflow [...]**&nbsp;&nbsp;&nbsp;*name of the workflow you want to run*
-Current existing options are 'DataCleaning' and 'ReadsMapping'
+Current existing options are 'DataCleaning', 'ReadsMapping', 'VariantsCalling' and 'VcfFiltering'

 &nbsp;